user-11150/puel/docs/commit-message.md

 ~~~
 [<type>] <information>
 ~~~
 1. The `type` is cannot ignore.
 It only value.
-It must in (Feature, Bugfix, Document, Code Review)
+It must in (Feature, Bugfix, Document, Code Review) or (F,B,D,C)
 2. Please the `Information` must very simple.